deepak6446/machine-learning/README.md

 1. [autoencoders](https://github.com/deepak6446/machine-learning/blob/master/DEEP_AUTOENCODERS/Untitled.ipynb): autoencoders are neural networks that aims to copy their inputs to their outputs.
 They work by compressing the input into a latent-space representation(encoders), and then reconstructing the output from this representation(decoders). <br>
 where to use: autoencoders are used for data denoising and dimensionality reduction.

+2. [Logistic Regression](https://github.com/deepak6446/machine-learning/blob/master/DEEP_logistic_regression_cat_prediction/Untitled.ipynb):logistic regression using perceptron model and sigmoid activation function.
+LR is a classification problem which can be used for binary or multiclassification problem unlike Linear Regression which gives continous value.

 # Machine Learning Algorithms

 1. [Gaussian Naive Bayes](https://github.com/deepak6446/machine-learning/blob/master/NAIVE_BAYES/Untitled.ipynb)